Ivy Queen: 2011–2021: Musa, Vendetta, Raiz No Rama Tour

+2023-present: Tenth studio album, continued recognition

+In September 2023, Queen held her first concert in Puerto Rico in 15 years.
+In 2024, Queen became the first reggaeton artist to headline a concert at the Carnegie Hall.

+In 2025, an Afrobeats — “Casi Casi” was released, the first in a series of singles to ultimately culminate with the release of her tenth studio album.
+Queen describes the album as a release for all generations of her fans.

 Musical style

 Musical style

 Queen's musical style is classified as reggaeton—an urban genre with roots in Latin and Caribbean music.
 However, Queen also performs in several other genres including hip hop, salsa, merengue, and bachata.
 Yoselín Acevedo of People en Español said that "'Cosas De La Vida'—which isn't her first bachata song, shows that other than being the 'Queen of Reggaeton' she can also easily convert herself into the 'Queen of Bachata'.
 Queen has also recorded salsa tracks, beginning in 2005 with "Amiga No Pienses" and "Yo Lamento", and in 2007 with "Si Eres Tú" which she recorded in a "big-band Salsa" style.
 She worked with salsa singers La India on "Cuando Hieres A Una Mujer" and Víctoria Sanabría on "No Te Quiero".

 Queen cites Celia Cruz, La Lupe, and other "classic Salsa singers" as inspirations for her style of hip-hop music.
 Her main influence is Selena, to whom she pays tribute on her fifth studio album Flashback with a "reggaeton-ed up twist" on "Si Una Vez".
 She also said she enjoyed the songs "Como La Flor" and "La Carcacha".
 Queen told Ramiro Burr of the Houston Chronicle, "I admired Selena because she had that famous crossover success, but sadly she never got to enjoy it," she said.
 According to Allmusic, she takes influences from Jennifer Lopez, Queen Latifah, Gloria Estefan, Madonna and Salt-N-Pepa.
 Queen cites fellow American rapper Missy Elliott as an influence as well.